What is Elevidys® and how does it work?

 Is my child eligible for Elevidys?

-Elevidys is for boys ages 4 or 5 who are still able to walk and have had a genetic test confirming that they have DMD.
-Eligible children must also have an antibody test to ensure that they do not already have antibodies against Elevidys.
+Elevidys is approved for boys/men ages 4 and older who have had a genetic test confirming that they have DMD.
+Eligible individuals must have an antibody test to ensure that they do not already have antibodies against Elevidys, and have a medical assessment to ensure they don't have any other health conditions that would affect their ability to undergo treatment.

 Lucas finds his super muscles